Skip to content

 What to Know Before You Go

-Reservations are essential — this is the most popular restaurant in Diani and tables fill up days in advance, especially during high season (December–March and July–August).
-Smart casual dress code applies; no beachwear or flip-flops.
-The restaurant opens at 5:30 PM for dinner only.
-Expect to spend €50–100 per person for a full meal with wine.
-The cave is accessed by steps, which may not suit all mobility levels — call ahead if this is a concern.
-It is worth every step down.
+Reservations are essential — tables fill up in advance during high season (December–March and July–August).
+Smart casual dress code: no shorts, no hats.
+Children under seven are not admitted.
+The restaurant opens at 5:30 PM for drinks, with dinner service running to 11:00 PM.
+Main courses range from KES 1,850 to KES 3,850 — expect to spend KES 3,000–6,000 per person for food, more with wine.
+The cave is accessed by steps and sits ten metres below ground, which may not suit all mobility levels — call ahead if this is a concern.
+Courtesy transfers from Diani Beach hotels can be arranged through the restaurant.

 Fine dining in a 180,000-year-old natural coral cave beneath the stars.
 Renowned for seafood and international cuisine with an exceptional wine list.
 Reservations required; smart casual dress code.